kimdurante/gis-workshop-waml-template/content/metadata/arccatalog.md

 ### Using a Metadata Template

 *  Make a copy of the GIS metadata template.
-Add the filenames, druidss, and titles, from the list of registered layers.
+Add the filenames, druids, and titles, from the list of registered layers.

 |filename|druid|title|originator|publisher|abstract|theme|place|temporalBegin|temporalEnd|collectionTitle|
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|